 The GBCS defaults to ‘big endian’ except for parts where a protocol specifies ‘little endian’ sequence.
-The little endian requirements relate to ZigBee, specifically:

-The ZigBee OTA specification requires the OTA Header elements to be ‘little endian’.
-GBCS requires the use of the OTA Header and so the ‘little endian’ requirements of ZigBee OTA apply to these fields (see Section 11.2.3); and

 The ZCL specification requires elements to be ‘little endian’ in ZCL commands.
 This applies to all ZCL and ZSE commands, including those required by the GBCS (see Section 7.4 and elsewhere in the GBCS).
 It also applies to the ZCL header and ZCL payload parts of GBZ Payloads, as required by Section 7.2.
 Note that all other elements of the GBZ Payloads, all DLMS COSEM Payloads, all ASN.1 Security Payloads and all other parts of Messages constructed according to Section 7.2 are ‘big endian’.
 This is because they are defined in the GBCS and not in the ZCL specification.
 Thus, the GBZ Payload elements labelled ‘Profile ID’, ‘Alert Code’, ‘Timestamp’, ‘Extended Header Cluster ID’, ‘Extended Header GBZ Command Length’, ‘From Date Time’ and ‘Length of Ciphered Information’ are big endian.
 Note that the GBZ Payload element ‘Ciphered Information’ is an octet string and so endianness is irrelevant (since it is a sequence of single octet elements).